-Price to the Public Underwriting Discount(1) Net Proceeds(2)

-Per Note \$ \$ \$

-Total(3) \$ \$ \$
+Price to the Public Underwriting Discount(1) Net Proceeds(2) Per Note \$ 25.00 \$ 0.875 \$ 24.125 Total(3) \$ 50,000,000 \$ 1,750,000 \$ 48,250,000

-- (1) Pursuant to the terms of the Underwriting Agreement, the underwriters will receive a discount equal to \$ per Note - (2) After deducting the underwriting discount but before deducting the structuring fee and expenses of the offering, estimated to be \$ - (3) If the Option is exercised in full, the total price to the public, underwriting discount and net proceeds to us (after deducting the underwriting discount but before deducting estimated offering expenses) will be \$ , \$ and \$ , respectively.
+(1) Pursuant to the terms of the Underwriting Agreement, the underwriters will receive a discount equal to \$0.875 per Note.

+- (2) After deducting the underwriting discount but before deducting the Structuring Fee (as defined below) and estimated offering expenses, estimated to be \$48,250,000. - (3) If the Option is exercised in full, the total price to the public, underwriting discount and net proceeds to us (after deducting the underwriting discount but before deducting the Structuring Fee and estimated offering expenses) will be \$55,200,000, \$1,932,000 and \$53,268,000, respectively.

-We have agreed to reimburse the underwriters for their reasonable out-of-pocket expenses, including attorneys' fees, up to \$ .
-In addition to the underwriting discounts, we have agreed to pay to B. Riley a structuring fee (the "Structuring Fee") equal to % of the gross offering proceeds, which Structuring Fee is to be paid in cash at the closing of this offering, and any additional closing in connection with the exercise of the Option.
-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees, legal and accounting expenses and underwriter reimbursements, will be approximately \$ .
+We have agreed to reimburse the underwriters for their reasonable out-of-pocket expenses, including attorneys' fees incurred in connection with entering into the Underwriting Agreement of up to \$100,000, Blue Sky related expenses of up to \$10,000 and FINRA related expenses of up to \$10,000.
+In addition to the underwriting discounts, we have agreed to pay to B. Riley a structuring fee (the "Structuring Fee") equal to 0.75% of the gross offering proceeds, which Structuring Fee is to be paid in cash at the closing of this offering, and any additional closing in connection with the exercise of the Option.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees, road show expenses, trustee expenses, legal and accounting expenses and underwriter reimbursements, but excluding underwriting discounts, commissions and the Structuring Fee, will be approximately \$707,367.